seanpm2001/GitHub_Organization_Info/AdditionalInfo/2/FreeGenie-dev/README.md

 This project is dedicated to Genie (real name (disputed): Susan Wiley) a feral child who was locked up from age ~1.6 to ~13.55 and suffered severe trauma and developmental problems from her abuse.

 I am still looking for ways to improve the rescue success rate of this project.

+A picture of Genie working with a social worker is used as the project icon, it is the only square photo of Genie I could find.

 ***